ietf-teep/architecture/draft-ietf-teep-architecture.md

 ### Example: Application Delivery Mechanisms in Arm TrustZone

-In Arm TrustZone {{TrustZone}} for A- and R-class devices, the Untrusted Application and TA may or may not be bundled together.
+In Arm TrustZone {{TrustZone}} for A-class devices, the Untrusted Application and TA may or may not be bundled together.
 This differs from SGX since in TrustZone the TA lifetime is not inherently tied to a specific Untrused Application process lifetime as occurs in SGX.
 A TA is loaded by a trusted OS running in the TEE, where the trusted OS is separate from the OS in the REE.